britram/rains-prototype/draft-trammell-rains-protocol.md

   time as the shard.
 - A zone omits an assertion within its zone which is valid at the same time as the zone.
-- An address zone omits an address assertion within its context and network which is valid at the same time as the address zone.
-- An address zone contains an address assertion that is not within its network.
 - An address assertion contains an object that is not allowed (see {{cbor-revassert}})
 - An assertion prohibited by its zone's nameset is valid at the same time as the zone's nameset assertion.